 The first Juicy Lucy across the Mississippi was from the Nook Bar, a tiny sports bar in St. Paul's Highland Park.
 The Nook Bar has won well-deserved local press awards for their basic burgers for some years, and there is a Juicy Lucy on the menu too, known as the Nookie Burger.
 It's as good as the Nook's other burgers, which is to say it is worth driving from Minneapolis for.

 The Blue Door Pub and the Blucy Burger

-While other bars have kept their cheese options conservative (cheddar, American), the Blue Door Pub in St. Paul and Longfellow has the Blucy Burger, a Juicy Lucy made with blue cheese and garlic.
+While other bars have kept their cheese options conservative (cheddar, American), the Blue Door Pub in Longfellow and St. Paul have the Blucy Burger, a Juicy Lucy made with blue cheese and garlic.